Predictive Maintenance and eMobility Controls | Dorleco | Programmable VCU

 Important elements of eMobility controllers consist of:

-- User Interface: Using touchscreens or smartphone apps to provide drivers with simple interfaces to monitor and control charging, battery life, and other vehicle functions.
+• User Interface: Touchscreens or smartphone apps to provide drivers with simple interfaces to monitor and control charging, battery life, and other vehicle functions.

 eMobility Controls Benefits:

-- Savings: Reduces energy use and costs associated with charging for both car owners and chargers.
+• Savings: Reducing energy use and costs associated with charging for both car owners and chargers.

-- Environmental Benefits: Reduces greenhouse gas emissions by promoting the use of electric vehicles.
+• Environmental Benefits: Reducing greenhouse gas emissions by promoting the use of electric vehicles.

 Predictive Maintenance Benefits:

-- Data-Driven Decision-Making: Predictive maintenance makes use of machine learning and data analytics to determine when and how to do maintenance.
+• Data-Driven Decision-Making: Predictive maintenance makes use of machine learning and data analytics to determine when and how to do maintenance.
 This data-driven approach results in the production of better plans.
-Because there are fewer unplanned breakdowns and more chances that the equipment will function when needed, equipment availability is raised and overall operational continuity is improved.
+Implementing predictive maintenance can be costly due to the need for sensors, data infrastructure, and analytics development.

 Benefits of Electronic Mobility Controls:

-- Savings: Compared to owners of traditional gasoline-powered cars, owners of electric vehicles can have lower running costs because of the lower cost of electricity and less maintenance requirements.
+• Savings: Compared to owners of traditional gasoline-powered cars, owners of electric vehicles can have lower running costs because of the lower cost of electricity and fewer maintenance requirements.

 Predictive maintenance’s drawbacks